ReflectiveMinds/reflectiveminds.github.io/README.md

-# Reflective Minds Studio — Website
+# Arkana Mechanika Studios — Website

-This is the public website for **Reflective Minds Studio** hosted on GitHub Pages.
+This is the public website for **Arkana Mechanika Studios** hosted on GitHub Pages.

 ## Local development
 Just open `index.html` in your browser.
 No build step required.